samwestby/internet-history-analysis/README.md

 # internet-history-analysis
 This project is a quick analysis of my BrowserHistory.json file from Google Chrome.

+[This video](https://www.youtube.com/watch?v=76tv-Rh3H48) is me talking about what I learned.

 ## Getting Going
 Download this project and unzip it in your desired location.